Dental Amalgam "Safe,"

 If amalgam is so great below the gumline, how come the amalgam manufacturer Dentsply/Caulk in its Materials Safety Data Sheet states "The use of amalgam is contraindicated......
 For retrograde or endodontic filling."

-But according to Eichmiller, "The ADA would hate to see such a valuable material banned based on misinformation about its safety, and we oppose any legislation that would eliminate this viable option for treating dental disease."
+According to Eichmiller, "The ADA would hate to see such a valuable material banned based on misinformation about its safety, and we oppose any legislation that would eliminate this viable option for treating dental disease."

 Eichmiller tried to clear up the "misconceptions" about amalgam.
 He said that amalgam is not the same as mercury.
 It is bound.
 He said that it required the proper placement and handling.